JayJhaveri1906/Thoughtful_Ai_Code_Quality_Assesment/README.md

 I am using the pytest package to streamline testing.
 I'd recommend creating a virtual environment first!

+I have written about 22 tests, which tests edge cases, and bad input types which are auto handled or auto rejected!

 1. Install pytest by typing the following command in your terminal\
     `pip install -r requirements.txt`\
     or\